For your free copy of

 Brayered Paper can be used to wrap your presents in, make gift tags, and as beautiful backing papers for you card making creations.

-These lovely papers where created using a brayer tool and they are very easy to do.
+These lovely papers where created using a brayer tool and they where very easy to do.

 Step 1